hashobject/blog.hashobject.com/resources/posts/20130718-payments-api-for-collaborative-consumption-apps.md

   * marketplaces and collaborative consumption platforms
   * crowdfunding platforms

+And that was exactly what we needed.

 ## Conclusion

 We still not using Mangopay API in production, but so far it looks that it fits our needs.
 API itself is well designed and [documentation](http://www.mangopay.com/api-references/) is full and has good examples.

-We even created [clojure library](http://os.hashobject.com/mangopay/) for it.
+We even created [Clojure library](http://os.hashobject.com/mangopay/) for it.